This guide is designed to assist those facing dismissal, including information about types of dismissal and employment tribunal time limits.

 The breach could be a one-off significant incident, or a series of perhaps more minor incidents which, together, amount to a fundamental breach of contract.

-Please see information about time limits and qualifying periods below.Back to contents
+Please also see information about time limits and qualifying periods below.Back to contents

 A person who believes they have been unfairly dismissed will only be able to bring a claim to an employment tribunal if they satisfy certain criteria.
 They must: